-Matt Marx is the Bruce F. Failing, Sr. Chair in Entrepreneurship and Professor of Management & Organizations in the Dyson School of Applied Economics & Management within the SC Johnson College of Business at Cornell University.
-He also serves as the Faculty Director of Entrepreneurship at Cornell and a Faculty Research Fellow at the National Bureau of Economic Research.
+Matt Marx is the Bruce F. Failing, Sr. Chair in Entrepreneurship and Professor of Management & Organizations in the Dyson School of Applied Economics & Management within the SC Johnson College of Business at Cornell University He also serves as the Faculty Director of Entrepreneurship at Cornell and a Faculty Research Fellow at the National Bureau of Economic Research.
 Previously, he was an Associate Professor at the Massachusetts Institute of Technology Sloan School of Management and Boston University Questrom School of Business.

 Professor Marx's research focuses on reducing barriers to the commercialization of science and technology, which he experienced firsthand during a decade as an executive and engineer at two startups in the speech-recognition industry that achieved a combined $1.4 billion dollars in equity value.
-His articles have appeared in journals from multiple disciplines including Management Science, the Review of Financial Studies, the American Sociological Review, and Science.
+His articles have appeared in journals from multiple disciplines including Management Science, the Review of Financial Studies, Organization Science, the American Sociological Review, and Science.
 His work on employee non-compete agreements and job mobility played a key role in policy reforms for Hawaii and Massachusetts.
 Press coverage includes the New York Times, BBC, The Economist, Washington Post, Boston Globe, The Atlantic, Wired, Fortune, Forbes, and Bloomberg.

-As part of the Innovation Information Initiative steering committee, Professor Marx has curated several large-scale, open datasets for the scientific commons.
-Available at relianceonscience.org, his comprehensive set of citations from worldwide patents to scientific articles has been downloaded more than 30,000 times and was featured at Supercomputing 2018.
+As part of the Innovation Information Initiative steering committee, Professor Marx curates large-scale, open datasets for the scientific commons.
+Available at relianceonscience.org, his citations from worldwide patents to scientific articles has been downloaded more than 36,000 times and was featured at Supercomputing 2018.
 This work has been supported by more than $2 million in grants and awards from the Alfred P. Sloan Foundation and the National Science Foundation.

 Professor Marx holds six patents as well as a B.S. in Symbolic Systems from Stanford University; a masters' degree from the MIT Media Lab; and both MBA and doctoral degrees from Harvard University.